 A recent Forrester survey found that 50% of IT decision-makers at US enterprises felt that file sync and sharing make employees more efficient in all aspects of their daily work.
 While this trend is certainly encouraging, it is unlikely that employees are taking advantage of all that file sync has to offer — particularly the features that true business-grade solutions provide.
 Many consumer-grade file sync services work well for basic file sharing but offer little else in the way of advanced features.
-Meridian’s CloudDrive, on the other hand, can transform the way people collaborate and do business.
-In this article, we outline five ways you & your company can use CloudDrive (our business-grade file sync) to boost productivity and collaboration inside and outside of your organization.
+Meridian’s CloudDrive, can transform the way people collaborate and do business.
+In this article, we outline five ways you & your company can use CloudDrive (our business-grade file sync & backup) to boost productivity and collaboration inside and outside of your organization.

 Enable mobile access to the file server